I just got back from the GMAT center with a 690 (Q44, V42). After 6 months of preparation, I am happy beyond belief.

 I took the 3 month online version and found it to be a great way to build a foundation.
 However do not come out of this expecting a 750 unless you are a genius.
 The Number Properties guide

 , IMO, was the best by far; I went through it a few times after finishing it the first time.
 Seth Martin and Seb Moopasoor (sorry if I butchered your name) were incredibly understanding and amazing.
 (By the way, finish your stuff before your deadlines.
 Don't make excuses.
 If you need to get it done you will get it done.
-I also got married and moved to Toronto during this time.
+I also moved to Toronto during this time.
 I studied in airplanes, in libraries, in cafes, on trains, buses, on my parent's kitchen table, on the floor before I had any furniture, none of it even mattered.
+I was doing flashcards at my brother's college graduation.
 I think it is fairly important to engross yourself in this stuff, even though it's painful).
 Whitney Gartner also helped me with my most amazing post-exam session after I scored a 640.
 These are good folks who know what they are doing.
 MGMAT is worth every penny.
 The Thursdays w/Ron sessions and the evening Advanced Quant sections were helpful.

 2. OFFICIAL GUIDE